Holy water purification

 Storing and Disposing of Holy Water

 Holy water that is stored in an airtight, non-metallic container, bottle, or vial can last up to a month, especially if it is recharged daily with focused intention.
 After that, holy water acts a lot like regular water in that it prefers the fresh, natural flow of renewal.
-Part of working with holy water is being in tune with the fluid, recycling its nature of it, and knowing when it is time to replenish it with a fresh source.
+Part of working with holy water is being in tune with the fluid, recycling its nature it, and knowing when it is time to replenish it with a fresh source.

 Never pour holy water down the drain.
 With respect, holy water should be disposed of back into the earth outside.
 Many Roman Catholic churches use special sink basins that lead directly into the ground.

 As mentioned already, the natural language and tendencies of water are of love and healing.
 Water reacts dramatically to negative emotions, and it will soon go “bad.”
-That is, it will soon start to mold, discolor and stink if not recycled back into the earth.
+That is, it will soon start to mold, discolor, and stink if not recycled back into the earth.

 Holy water is sacred, delicate, and potent, and it is made up of the same element that our bodies are mostly composed of.
 It has the profound power to alter our chemistry by revitalizing and refreshing the spiritual energies that make up our conscious being.
 Rejoice in water, for it is sacred!